-12 Million Reasons for IT Workers to Think About Overtime Pay
+3 Reasons and $12 Million Dollars for IT Workers Shoul Think About Overtime Pay

 This case (filed in New York), and those that have preceded it, should cause workers whose jobs are IT related but do not involve actual computer programming to take a careful look at how they are classified and compensated.
 While the wage and hour laws do provide a specific exemption for certain computer employees, this exemption is not the broad get out of paying overtime card that many employers treat it as.
 Rather, in order for a particular IT job to legitimately qualify for the exemption, a number of specific requirements must be met, including:

 - The employee must receive a salary of at least $455* per week or, if paid hourly, at a rate not less than $27.63 an hour; AND

 - The employee must be employed as a computer programmer, computer systems analyst, software engineer or other similarly skilled worker in the computer field performing the duties described below; AND

 - The employee’s primary duty must consist of: